Class of 2020

-During his time at McQuaid Jesuit, Matthew was two-time president of the Habitat for Humanity chapter, served on the Campus Ministry Board, led the Big Brother committee, which mentors younger students, and managed finances for the school spirit organization.
+During his time at McQuaid Jesuit, Matt was two-time president of the Habitat for Humanity Chapter, served on the Campus Ministry Board, led the Big Brother committee, which mentored younger students, and managed finances for the school spirit organization.
 He played varsity football for two years, receiving the National Football Foundation’s Scholar Athlete award, and varsity rugby for four, serving as captain his senior year.
-For six years he also volunteered Saint’s Place, a local charity dedicated to refugee settlement.
+For six years he also volunteered at Saint’s Place, a local charity dedicated to refugee resettlement.

 - Hometown: Springfield, MA

 Brendan has always been highly involved in his local community.
 As a high schooler he led a campaign to save his local Catholic high school from being shut down.
 After it was announced that his school, Cathedral High, would not close, but instead would merge with another Catholic high school, he served as a student director of the team that helped make decisions to shape the new school.

 During his first year at Notre Dame, Brendan became involved in Model United Nations and Student Government and also developed his interests in international economic development and human migration.
 He spent his Social Justice summer interning for a nonprofit, Casita de Barro, in San Jerónimo Tecuanipan, Mexico, that focused sustainable economic development on rural campesino communities.